munich-quantum-toolkit/syrec/docs/references.md

 # References

-_MQT SyReC_ has a strong foundation in peer‑reviewed research.
+_MQT SyReC Synthesizer_ has a strong foundation in peer‑reviewed research.
 Many of its built‑in algorithms are based on methods published in scientific journals and conferences.
-For an overview of _MQT SyReC_ and its features, see {cite:p}`adarsh2022syrecSynthesizer`.
+For an overview of _MQT SyReC Synthesizer_ and its features, see {cite:p}`adarsh2022syrecSynthesizer`.
 If you want to cite this article, please use the following BibTeX entry:

 ```bibtex